sasmlange/Video-Tracking-System/configure.rst

 Please note: Basic HTML knowledge is required to customize.

-Below are the pages edit:
+Below are the pages to edit:

 .. toctree::
     :glob: